spaceship-prompt/spaceship-prompt/CONTRIBUTING.md

 # Contributing

-First of all, thank you for contributing.
+First, thank you for contributing.
 Any contribution is highly appreciated and welcome.

 ## Philosophy